flowtsohg/mdx-m3-viewer/README.md

 The source here can be anything - a string, an object, a typed array, whatever - it highly depends on your code, and on the path solver.
 Generally speaking though, the source will probably be a string containing an url.

-The path solver is a function with this signature: `function(src) => [finalSrc, srcExtension, isServerFetch]`.
+The path solver is a function with this signature: `function(src) => [finalSrc, srcExtension, isServerFetch]`, where:
-`src` is the source (or iteratively an array of sources) you gave the load call.
+* `src` is the source (or iteratively an array of sources) you gave the load call.
 It returns an array with three indices.
-`finalSrc` is the actual source to load from.
-Again, this highly depends on your code.
+* `finalSrc` is the actual source to load from.
+If this is a server fetch, then this is a path string to fetch from.
+If it's an in-memory load, it depends on what each handler needs.
-`srcExtension` is the extension of the resource you are loading, which selects the handler to use.
-Generally speaking, this will probably usually be the extension of the source, in the case of url strings.
+* `srcExtension` is the extension of the resource you are loading, which selects the handler to use.
 The extension is given in a ".ext" format.
 That is, a string that contains a dot, followed by the extension.
+Generally speaking, this will usually be the extension of a path string.
-Finally, `isServerFetch` is a boolean, and will determine if this is an in-memory load, or a server fetch.
+* `isServerFetch` is a boolean, and will determine if this is an in-memory load, or a server fetch.
 This will usually be true.

 So let's use an example.